bocchino/fprime/docs/Design/data-products.md

 ```

 _TODO: Instead of a raw byte record, we should allow a variable-size
 array of any type.
-Then a raw byte record is just a U8 array._
+Then a raw byte record is just a U8 array.
+See issue #323 on fprime-community/fpp._

 #### 3.2.3.
 Containers